Objectivco/ACF-Snippets/README.md

 # Exodus Starter Theme CLI
 Starting points for working ACF's flexible content sections and the Exodus starter theme.

+## Usage
+Main command is `exodus`.
+Below are the commands available to access the snippets.
+To copy a snippet directory into your theme folder, run `exodus <command>`.

 | Command | Files Created    | Files Edited | ACF Fields |
 | ------------ | ----------- | ------------- | ------------- |
 | content      | function.php, item.php | | content |